itfanr/ros2-wiki/Windows-Development-Setup.md

  * tinyxml-usestl.2.6.2.nupkg
  * tinyxml2.4.1.0.nupkg

-Once the these packages are downloaded, open an administrative shell and execute the following command:
+Once these packages are downloaded, open an administrative shell and execute the following command:

 ```
 > choco install -y -s <PATH\TO\DOWNLOADS\> asio eigen tinyxml-usestl tinyxml2